COALAIP/specs/README.md

 **LCC's ten targets for the rights data network:**

-- A Party's ID should be represented as an [International Standard Name Identifier](http://www.iso.org/iso/catalogue_detail?csnumber=44292) (short form: ISNI) linking to the [International Standard Name Hub](http://www.isni.org)
+- A Party's identifier should be represented as an [International Standard Name Identifier](http://www.iso.org/iso/catalogue_detail?csnumber=44292) (short form: ISNI) linking to the [International Standard Name Hub](http://www.isni.org)
-- A Party's ID should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation, so that it can be resolved predictably and persistently within the Internet
+- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation, so that it can be resolved predictably and persistently within the Internet

 **LCC's Principles of identification:**

-- A Party should have at least one persistent unique public ID that is both human- and machine-readable
+- A Party should have at least one persistent unique public identifier that is both human- and machine-readable
-- Has a Party multiple public IDs, then there should be a way that enables one identifier to be automatically 'translated' to another
+- Has a Party multiple public identifiers, then there should be a way that enables one identifier to be automatically 'translated' to another
-- A Party's ID may have multiple designations (e.g. ISBN-10, ISBN-13, ISBN-A)
+- A Party's identifier may have multiple designations (e.g. ISBN-10, ISBN-13, ISBN-A)
-- A Party's ID should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation
+- A Party's identifier should have an [Universal Resource Identifier](https://tools.ietf.org/html/rfc1630) (short form: URI) representation
-- A Party ID's characters or elements have no intended meaning that could lead to misinterpretation by humans
+- A Party identifier's characters or elements have no intended meaning that could lead to misinterpretation by humans
-- A Party ID's characters or elements include no information about the Party itself or its registration date
+- A Party identifier's characters or elements include no information about the Party itself or its registration date
 - **TODO: There are even more requirements in this document that should be listed here!**

+**Interplanetary Linked Data:**

+- Any object is addressable using its [multihashed](https://github.com/jbenet/multihash) value (encoded in base58) value (encoded in base58)
+    - By using multihash (and later "multibase" - prefixing base-encoding functions) different hash functions can interoperate and stay upgradeable

-As we're proposing this practical specification based on the LCC Framework and JSON-LD with the background of saving all linked entity data on public ledgers (read: "Blockchains" or "Registries"), we'd like to add our own set of requirements:
+As we're proposing this practical specification based on the LCC Framework, JSON-LD and IPLD with the background of saving all linked entity data on public ledgers (read: "Blockchains" or "Registries"), we'd like to add our own set of requirements:

-- Elements of the Party's ID may represent the public part of an asymmetric cryptographic key pair
+- Elements of the Party's identifier may represent the public part of an asymmetric cryptographic key pair
     - If so, the public key should be represented using a unified way of encoding (as inspiration see [Bitcoin Address public key encoding](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
-- A Party must only allowed to be issued when providing at least one valid public part of an asynchronous cryptography key pair
+- A Party must only allowed to be issued when providing at least one valid public part of an asynchronous cryptographic key pair

-As the combination of these requirements do not exist as a coherent system as of now, we'll just pretend for the sake of completeness that there is in fact a system that fulfills them all.
+As the combination of these requirements do not exist as a coherent system yet, we'll just pretend for the sake of completeness that there is in fact a system that fulfills them all.
 Hence for all following examples, we'll use an imaginary identity service that acts as a registry for the LCC RRM Party data.
 It:

-- lets users issue an identity that can be resolved to JSON-LD using [Content Negotiation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html)
+- lets users issue an identity that can be resolved using JSON-LD ([Content Negotiation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html) ) or IPLD
 - lets users attach the public part of their key pairs to their identity.